France: Best Things to Do – Top Picks

 Coastal Towns

 For a relaxing getaway, head to coastal towns like those in Brittany.
-The Crozon Peninsula is known for its Caribbean-like beaches, best enjoyed on a boat trip5.
+The Crozon Peninsula is known for its Caribbean-like beaches, best enjoyed on a boat trip.
 These towns offer stunning views and a chance to unwind by the sea.

 Whether you’re exploring vibrant cities, quaint villages, or coastal escapes, each region offers its own unique charm.
 Plan your journey to include a mix of these destinations for a well-rounded experience.